 - Establish percentage benchmarks and scoring for KRs

-- Eliminate manual OKR tracking
+- Eliminate manual tracking

 Ensure transparency around general OKR information

 A fundamental aspect of tracking OKRs is granting everyone access to vital OKR data.
 This includes:

 - A breakdown of objectives and key results: What goals you’re looking to achieve (and how) at the individual, team, functional, and departmental level

 - Visualizing OKR alignment: A visual understanding of how OKRs tie into broader organizational goals, creating organizational alignment by helping employees understand how their work contributes to the bigger picture

 - OKR ownership: Knowing who’s in charge of OKRs ensures employees know who takes the lead, driving accountability and effective teamwork

 - OKRs relevant to each OKR cycle: As OKR cycles are relatively short and fast-paced, employees must know which OKRs belong to which cycle by highlighting appropriate milestones and deadlines